Find Us

 Why do businesses use Twilio Authy?

 In searching for your 2FA solution, you’ve undoubtedly read the pros and cons about Twilio Authy.
-Maybe you’ve even tried implementing Twilio Authy as your two-factor solution.
+Maybe you’ve even tried implementing it as your two-factor solution.
 But like with many 2FA solutions these days, you quickly realized that the user experience for your customers immediately suffered when you turned on the switch.
-Customers didn’t activate their 2FA because it was too much of a hassle — and those who did, now have to deal with friction daily to complete simple tasks.
+Customers didn’t activate their 2FA because it was too much of a hassle — and those who did now have to deal with friction daily to complete simple tasks.

 How does Twilio Authy work?